arslanpythondeve/Real_Estate_Intelligence_Platform/README.md

 ---

-## API Flow
+## API Workflow

-1. User sends filter parameters through API.
+1. Client sends search filters as a JSON request.
-2. FastAPI receives the request.
+2. FastAPI validates the request using Pydantic models.
-3. Pydantic validates incoming data.
+3. The system identifies the requested property source.
-4. System identifies the target property source.
+4. The appropriate scraper is selected automatically.
-5. Relevant scraper is executed.
+5. Selenium or Scrapy extracts matching property listings.
-6. Data is extracted according to provided filters.
+6. Results are normalized into a unified format.
-7. Clean and structured JSON response is returned.
+7. A structured JSON response is returned.

 ---